Get Approved for up to $35,000 in 3 minutes

 Wealthsimple and Filing Taxes

 Unlike Coinbase and Binance, Wealthsimple will report all of your crypto transactions and crypto earnings to the CRA at the end of the year.
-They handle all of the tax stuff for you making it much easier than with other platforms.
-While they do report all transactions, not just the ones over $1000 or $10,000, you would have to report all of your transactions anyways to avoid any tax penalties, audits and even tax evasion.
+They handle all of the tax stuff for you, making it much easier than other platforms.
+While they do report all transactions, not just the ones over $1000 or $10,000, you would have to report all of your transactions anyway to avoid any tax penalties, audits and even tax evasion.st the ones over $1000 or $10,000, you would have to report all of your transactions anyways to avoid any tax penalties, audits and even tax evasion.

 Cashing Out Cryptocurrency Without Paying Taxes

 The CRA is also involved with FINTRAC.
 This stands for Financial Transactions and Reports Analysis Canada.
-FINTRAC monitors financial institutions and they also investigate potential cases of money laundering and tax evasion.
-Any transactions that are registered with FINTRAC also contain a copy of your government issued ID which helps the government connect that money to you.
-Really, between the crypto platforms the federal government is working with as well as FINTRAC, there is not much of a point trying to avoid paying crypto taxes.
+FINTRAC monitors financial institutions and investigates potential cases of money laundering and tax evasion.
+Any transactions that are registered with FINTRAC also contain a copy of your government-issued ID, which helps the government connect that money to you.
+Really, between the crypto platforms the federal government is working with and FINTRAC, there is not much of a point in trying to avoid paying crypto taxes.
 Avoiding paying your tax obligations or filing them all together can be considered tax evasion.

-Another way some people like to try and avoid paying taxes is to invest into TFSA’s (Tax Free Savings Accounts) and RRSPs (Registered Retirement Savings Plans).
+Another way some people like to try and avoid paying taxes is to invest in TFSAs (Tax Free Savings Accounts) and RRSPs (Registered Retirement Savings Plans).
 While it can be done with some forms of investments, it can’t be done with cryptocurrency.
-And if it is done with other types of investments, if it isn’t done correctly you could still be subject to paying taxes and penalties.
-If you are looking into investing your crypto though, there are crypto-backed ETFs or other types of crypto investments.
-This won’t avoid taxation though because, once an asset is cashed out, you do have to claim it.
+If it is done with other types of investments, if it isn’t done correctly, you could still be subject to paying taxes and penalties.
+If you are looking into investing in your crypto, though, there are crypto-backed ETFs or other types of crypto investments.
+This won’t avoid taxation, though, because once an asset is cashed out, you do have to claim it.
 You, however, could earn more money with these different types of investments.

 Reporting Cryptocurrency